In this section you will find:

 Together, these components form a household’s total welfare income.
 Households may receive less if they have income from other sources, or more if they have special health- or disability-related needs.

-In 2023, all example households in the Yukon received additional payments from both the territorial and federal governments related to the increased cost of living due to high inflation.
+In 2024, all example households in the Yukon received additional payments from the territorial government related to the increased cost of living due to high inflation.
 These payments are included where applicable in the table below.

 - The Special Christmas Allowance of $30 annually per person.